justinvanre/frontend-mentor-projects/interactive-rating-component-main/README.md

 ### Continued development

 use the magnification factor based on the design of one screensize.
-I'll return later in my journey to this exercise to refactor the code so that I can improve readign and reviewing code.
+I'll return later in my journey to this exercise to refactor the code so that I can improve reading and reviewing code.

 ## Author